ahawkins/hawkins.io/blog/_posts/2012-07-14-rack_from_the_beginning.md

 Simply open `http://localhost:8080` and you'll see "Hello World" in the browser.
 It's not fancy but you just wrote your first rack app!
 We didn't write our own server and that's ok.
-Matter of fact, that's fanastic.
+Matter of fact, that's fantastic.
 Odds are you will never need to write your own server.
 There are plenty of servers to choose from: Thin, Unicorn, Rainbows, Goliath, Puma, and Passenger.
 You don't want to write those.
 You want to write applications.
 That's what we wrote.

-## Rack Env
+## Env

 I skipped over over what `env` is in the previous section.
 That's because we didn't need it yet.
 The `env` is a `Hash` that meets the rack spec.
 You can read the spec [here](http://rack.rubyforge.org/doc/SPEC.html).
-It defines how **incoming** information is define.
+It defines **incoming** information.
 Outgoing data must be triplets.
 The `env` gives you access to incoming headers, host info, query string and other common information.
 The `env` is passed to the application which decides what to do.
 Our `HelloWorldApp` didn't care